How Euler would compute the Euler-Poincar\'e characteristic of a Lie superalgebra: Recapitulation on color linear algebra

 \begin{definition} A ($G$-color) dimension of a $G$-color vector space $V = \bigoplus_{\alpha\in G} V_\alpha$, denoted as $\dim_G V$, is an element of the group ring $\mathcal C[G]$ equal to

-where $\dim V_\alpha$ is an ordinary dimension of vector spaces over $K$. $V$ is said to be finite-dimensional if all graded components $V_\alpha$ are finite-dimensional (irrespective of whether $G$ is finite or not)\footnote[2]{ In some specific situations, for example, when the vector space $V$ is a highest weight module over a simple classical or Kac-Moody algebra, with grading induced by the action of the Cartan subalgebra, and the group $G$ is generated by the corresponding roots, what we call a color dimension here, is called a character (cf. the famous Weyl-Kac character formula). }. \end{definition}
+where $\dim V_\alpha$ is an ordinary dimension of vector spaces over $K$. $V$ is said to be finite-dimensional if all graded components $V_\alpha$ are finite-dimensional (irrespective of whether $G$ is finite or not)\footnote[2]{ In some specific situations, for example, when the vector space $V$ is a highest weight module over a simple classical or Kac-Moody Lie algebra, with grading induced by the action of the Cartan subalgebra, and the group $G$ is generated by the corresponding roots, what we call a color dimension here, is called a \textit{character} (cf. the famous Weyl-Kac character formula). }. \end{definition}

-(Note that $e^\alpha$'s in formula (\ref{formula-sum}) are merely formal symbols facilitating passage from the additive notation in $G$ to the multiplicative notation in $\mathcal C[G]$, i.e. satisfying the usual properties of the exponent: $e^0 = 1 \in \mathcal C$, $e^\alpha e^\beta = e^{\alpha + \beta}$).
+(Note that $e^\alpha$'s in formula (\ref{formula-sum}) are merely formal symbols facilitating passage from the additive notation in $G$ to the multiplicative notation in $\mathcal C[G]$, i.e., satisfying the usual properties of the exponent: $e^0 = 1 \in \mathcal C$, $e^\alpha e^\beta = e^{\alpha + \beta}$).

-In what follows, we will always specify subscript $G$ in $\dim_G$, to distinguish it from the ordinary dimension $\dim$ (which is, of course, is just the color dimension in the case when $G$ is the trivial group).
+In what follows, we will always specify subscript $G$ in $\dim_G$, to distinguish it from the ordinary dimension $\dim$ (which is, of course, is just the color dimension in the case where $G$ is the trivial group).

-Obviously dimension of a finite-dimensional $G$-color vector space lies in the subring $\mathbb Z[G]$ of $\mathcal C[G]$.
+Obviously, dimension of a finite-dimensional $G$-color vector space lies in the subring $\mathbb Z[G]$ of $\mathcal C[G]$.